RavensbourneWebMedia/Web-development-workshop/README.md

 ##### Assignment

-Present the *bad* website you chose: why is it bad? (in MD, on GitHub)
+Present the *bad* website you chose.
+Why is it bad?
+What makes a website bad? (in MD, on GitHub)

+You may also decide to analyse two or more website, and then choose the worst one later.

 ## Week 3